 | Additional Resources |

-The RISON Leaning Stools from ErgoVerse offer users the options of sitting or leaning throughout the workday.
+The RISON Leaning Stools from ErgoVerse offer the options of sitting or leaning throughout the workday.
 The non-vertical, or leaning, stance effectively reduces the weight load on the joints of both the legs and the feet as the stool, rather than the legs and feet, becomes the load bearing support.
 The upright position also significantly reduces the effort required to return to a fully standing position.
-The shock absorbing effect of the easily adjusted gas cylinder provides additional comfort when the user sits down.
+The shock absorbing effect of the gas spring provides additional comfort when weight is brought to bear on the seat.

-The fixed seat offers an infinitely adjustable height range and a forward-locking tilt adjustment ranging from 5° to 20°.
-The polyurethane seat provides a firm yet cushioned seating surface with raised texture bumps.
+The fixed seat offers an infinitely adjustable height range via the gas spring and a forward-locking tilt adjustment ranging from 5° to 20°.
+The durable self-sealed polyurethane seat is easily cleaned and provides a firm yet cushioned seating surface with raised texture bumps for improved comfort.
 Model RLS-B-11120 also features a firm polyurethane back support with independent angle adjustment to ensure that a comfortable upright posture can be maintained regardless of the chosen seat angle.

 Note: The back on the RLS-B-11120 has a 2.5" deep curvature in the middle, is 14" wide, and has firm edges.
-Some users with broader frames may find the back on this model too narrow and deep for a comfortable fit.
-The EZSIT Leaning Stool from Mey Chair Systems features a broader back better suited to users of broader build.
+Those with broader frames may find the back on this model too narrow and deep for a comfortable fit.
+The EZSIT Leaning Stool features a broader back better suited to users of broader build.

 The heavy-duty textured black tubular steel base on the RISON Leaning Stool is designed for industrial settings but functions well in many offices, providing strength and stability.
 Strong nylon glides engage the floor to ensure firm positioning of the seat and the incorporated rollers permit the chair to be easily moved between workstations.
 The unique design of the base maximizes stability while greatly reducing the risk of tripping for passersby.

-With two height ranges now available, there is a RISON suitable for users from well under 5' to over 6 feet.
-Most individuals will be able to take advantage of models RLS-11113 and RLS-B-11120 (back version) that offer a seat height adjustable from 26" - 35.5" and are suited to users from about 5'2" up to 6'6".
-The model RLS-S-11130 is intended for shorter users and should accommodate those of heights ranging from 4'5" to 5'5".
+Two different cylinder options are available on the RISON so that there is a RISON which is the right height range for everybody.
+Most will be able to take advantage of models RLS-11113 and RLS-B-11120 (back version) that offer a seat height adjustable from 26" - 35.5" and are suited to heights from about 5'2" up to 6'6".
+The model RLS-S-11130 is intended for shorter individuals and should accommodate those of heights ranging from 4'5" to 5'5".

 Reduces Impact on the Lower Spine